The MEB Process

 The MEB Process continues with the MEB determining the medical acceptability of each of the service member’s conditions.
 The MEB then compiles a report, called the Medical Evaluation Board Proceedings, and submits it to the Physical Evaluation Board (PEB).

 Once the MEB submits their report to the PEB, the MEB Process ends and the PEB Process begins.
-If, however, the PEB decides that they do not have enough evidence to properly determine the case, it is sent back to the MEB, and the MEB Process is reopened until the MEB is able to compile all the necessary evidence.
+If, however, the PEB decides that they do not have enough evidence to properly determine the case, it is sent back to the MEB until they are able to compile all the necessary evidence.
 Once the PEB has sufficient evidence to make a ruling in the case, the MEB Process is officially over.

 The MEB Process usually lasts about 65 days, but this is not set in stone.
 If the case is more difficult, the necessary evidence is not entirely submitted at the start of the MEB Process, or the PEB sends the case back, the MEB Process could take longer.
 On the other hand, if the case is fairly simple, and everything is properly submitted at the start, the MEB Process could take less time.